rajabishek/blogger/source/_posts/Functional-Thinking-Scala.md

     y
 }
 ```
 Scala’s if expression can result in a value, just like Java’s ternary operator.
 The `if(x < y) x else y` expression in Scala behaves similarly to `(x < y) ? x : y` in Java.
 The result type of the function is not always required to be mentioned.
 If we leave the result type off and the compiler can infer it.
 But in some cases like recursive functions the Scala compiler will require you to explicitly specify the result type of a function.
-In Scala if the function consists of just one statement, you can leave off the curly braces.
+Also in Scala if the function consists of just one statement, you can leave off the curly braces.
 ```scala
 def minimum(x: Int, y: Int) = if (x < y) x else y
 ```